-Christmas in New York City is a magical time, especially with kids.
+Christmas in New York City is a magical time of the year, especially with kids.
 There is something that comes alive in the city during the holidays, and it is truly magical to experience with kids of all ages.
-Cannot wait until the end of the post?

 With hundreds of activities to choose from when you visit New York City at Christmas I have narrowed down my top activities to enjoy with kids in the Big Apple.